abetusk/ellemal-data/citizen-dark/instructions/instructions.md

 twist or bend the panel, scissors or shear line where you're cutting.
-We want to keep the top and bottom layer of the plastic coating on the EL panel as undisturbed as possible to make sure there's a solid connection so the whole panel can fluresce.
+We want to keep the top and bottom layer of the plastic coating on the EL panel as undisturbed as possible to make sure there's a solid connection so the whole panel can fluoresce.

 We want to leave a portion of the EL panel available so that it can go into a cut access hole in the back of the jacket.